Nabopolassar: Origin and ancestry

 Nabopolassar's origins are unclear.
 In his own inscriptions, he refers to himself as a mâr lā mammâna ("son of a nobody"), a striking descriptor that is not known from any other Mesopotamian king.
 The two other Neo-Babylonian kings who had no blood connection to previous royalty; Neriglissar (r.
 560–556 BC) and Nabonidus (r.
 556–539 BC), nevertheless mentioned the names of their fathers and wrote about them with pride in their inscriptions.
-That Nabopolassar was the son of a nobody is almost certainly a lie; a person of truly obscure origins would have been unable to gather enough influence to become Babylon's king.
 On account of a lack of sources in regards to his true origins, subsequent historians have variously identified Nabopolassar as a Chaldean, an Assyrian or a Babylonian.
 Although no evidence conclusively confirms him as being of Chaldean origin, the term "Chaldean dynasty" is frequently used by modern historians for the royal family he founded, and the term "Chaldean Empire" remains in use as an alternate historiographical name for the Neo-Babylonian Empire.
 Several near-contemporary texts, such as the Uruk prophecy, describe Nabopolassar as a "king of the sea", i.e. of southernmost Babylonia, suggesting that his origin was south of Babylon itself.
 The Assyrians also ascribed him a southern origin; a letter from the Neo-Assyrian king Sinsharishkun (r.
 627–612 BC) describes Nabopolassar as "of the lower sea", i.e. southernmost Mesopotamia.